martin-markovic/learn-connect/README.md

 # Learn-connect

-This project is a multi-feature platform designed to enhance the online learning experience.
+This project is an MVP version of a multi-feature platform designed to enhance the online learning experience.
 It combines real-time chat capabilities, a quiz system for learning reinforcement, and an image gallery for sharing educational resources.
 This project provides solid understanding of full-stack development, including front-end frameworks, back-end server handling, and real-time data processing.

 ## Note: